AwSkies/emubot/README.md

 # Emu Bot
-Code for the Emu Bot discord bot
+Code for the Emu Bot Discord bot

 When making a new command, make a new file in the prototypes and drafts folder